ga-wdi-remote/js-functions-hw-drilling/README.md

 <!-- MATERIALS METADATA -->
 <!--
-  title: 'Function Drilling'
+  title: Function Drilling
-  type: homework
+  format: homework
+  duration: 4 hours
-  creators: Matt Brendzel
+  original author: Matt Brendzel
-  competencies: javascript, functions, problem solving -->
+  tags: javascript, functions, problem solving
+-->

 ## Setup

-Make sure that you are on the `master` branch of your `wdi-remote-r2d2` repo.
+Make sure that you are on the `master` branch of your `wdi-remote-matey` repo.
 Then run `git pull upstream master` to pull the latest materials from the instructors' repository.
 You shouldn't hit a merge conflict here, but if you do, flag down an instructor right away.